angular-buch/website-articles/blog/2025-10-signal-forms-part2/README.md

 }
 ```

-In our template, we can now use a `[ariaInvalid]` binding on the input elements to reflect the invalid state:
+In our template, we can now use an `[aria-invalid]` binding on the input elements to reflect the invalid state:

 ```html
 <label